mdaffin/disconnected.systems/site/blog/bare-metal-c-on-the-teensy-3.1/index.md

 }
 ```

-Our loop is also very similar to the assembly example, the major difference is
+Our loop is also similar to the assembly example, the major difference is
 we initialize a variable to pass to delay.
 This is done simply to verify that
 the `.data` section is initialize correctly by our startup code.